AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md

 >
 >`"There is NOT ENOUGH SPACE to add a bundle to the IEQ.
 The reason is: Too many incomplete executions."`
 >
->For more information, see [Enable data loss](../../workfront-fusion/scenarios/scenario-settings-panel.md#enable) in [The scenario settings panel in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-settings-panel.md).
+>For more information, see [Enable data loss](../../workfront-fusion/scenarios/scenario-settings-panel.md#enable) in [The scenario settings panel in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/scenario-settings-panel.md).

 ## Resolve incomplete executions

 When a new incomplete execution is stored, you can resolve it as follows:

 1. Click the **[!UICONTROL Incomplete Executions]** tab.
-1. Locate the incomplete execution you would like to resolve and click **Detail**.
+1. Locate the incomplete execution you would like to resolve and click **[!UICONTROL Detail]**.

    If you want to see the log of all module's operations before you attempt to resolve the incomplete execution, you can resolve the incomplete execution from the [!UICONTROL History] folder:

-1. Click the **History** tab.
+1. Click the **[!UICONTROL History]** tab.
-1. Locate the scenario's failed execution log and click **Details**.
+1. Locate the scenario's failed execution log and click **[!UICONTROL Details]**.
 1. Open the module's log where all the module's operations are shown.
-1. Locate the failed operation and click **Resolve**:
+1. Locate the failed operation and click **[!UICONTROL Resolve]**:

    ![](assets/resolve-btn-350x188.png)

 ## Options related to incomplete executions

-The following options in the Scenario settings panel determine if and how the incomplete executions are stored:
+The following options in the [!UICONTROL Scenario settings] panel determine if and how the incomplete executions are stored:

 * Allow storing incomplete executions
 * Sequential processing
 * Enable data loss

-For more information about these options, see [The scenario settings panel in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-settings-panel.md).
+For more information about these options, see [The scenario settings panel in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/scenario-settings-panel.md).

-## Errors resulting into incomplete executions {#errors-resulting-into-incomplete-executions}
+## Errors resulting into incomplete executions

 There are several categories of errors which result into storing of incomplete executions.
 These may include: